rafgger/fastapi_sqlalchemy/README.md

 # Crypto CRUD App with FastAPI and SQLAlchemy
 # backend

-create your .env file + get API KEY from coingecko, cd into the folder
+create your .env filev (or write me a msg) + get API KEY from coingecko, cd into the folder

 docker-compose up -d